 In my book The Philosophy of a Mad Man there is a chapter entitled ‘Language and Symbols’ and in it I discuss whether or not it’s theoretically possible to look at the number ‘2’ and have the experience of seeing a cat.
 I’m not talking about looking at the number 2 and pretending to see a cat, but actually having the experience of seeing a cat.
 I concluded in the book that this is absolutely possible, and I have actually had many experiences which lend weight to this argument.

 There was a time many years ago when I experienced an episode of psychosis, and my whole world was transformed.
 People took on different meanings, objects took on different meanings, and experiences took on different meanings.
-I remember that during this episode I went to the hospital to see a psychiatrist, and something he said (I don’t recall what it was) gave me a profound revelation of the way in which everything I was experiencing was intrinsic.
+I remember that during this episode I went to the hospital to see a psychiatrist, and something he said (I don’t recall what it was) gave me a profound revelation of the way in which everything I was experiencing was intrinsic to my mind.
 The entire dream world in which I had been living for several weeks collapsed in a mere moment.

-Ladies and gentlemen, the above example relates to you also and to the way you perceive the world, regardless of any psychosis you may or may not be experiencing.
+Friends, the above example relates to you also and to the way you perceive the world, regardless of any psychosis you may or may not be experiencing.
 The things that you believe about your life; the stories that you tell yourself about your personality, your interests, your experience, your ambitions — all of this has no reality, it is held in your awareness by God but He could transform it entirely or bring it to nothing in a moment.

 Let’s end with a couple of thought experiments.